Below you will find some background information helpful to fully understand this complex issue.

 The City has allocated $1.7 billion for the project in its 10-year capital budget, but additional funding is likely required from federal and state sources.
 The BHA will be an active participant in the ongoing planning process and work with other stakeholders to advocate for a rebuilding option that is least disruptive to the community while providing benefits for Brooklyn Heights residents.
 For that reason, the plan must also address (1) improving access to Brooklyn Bridge Park to relieve the burden currently experienced by Joralemon Street residents, and (2) improving the design of the areas through which the highway passes on the north and south ends of the cantilever, which include many currently unusable open space parcels.

-Planning for the BQE cantilever project is a complex undertaking that has been going on for many years.
-To understand more about the complexity of this project, click here to view the results of a planning workshop conducted in 2006.
+Planning for the BQE cantilever project is a complex undertaking that has been going on for many years, which the State began with a planning workshop conducted in 2006.